vwilson05/real-estate-management/docs/features.md

 - Add property comparison feature
 - Add clustering for multiple properties in the same area
 - Implement map filters and search
+- Add geocoding to automatically get coordinates from addresses

 ### 2. Financial Tracking
 **Status:** In Progress